Siemens buys Invensys Rail as part of overhaul

 FRANKFURT Germany's Siemens AG (SIEGn.DE) struck a deal to buy Invensys' ISYS.L rail business for 1.74 billion pounds ($2.8 billion) as part of a major overhaul to focus on its core expertise and boost productivity.

-The deal will give Siemens access to Invensys' customers in Britain, Spain, the United States and Australia and will result in synergies of more than 100 million euros ($129.10 million) by 2018, Siemens said on Wednesday.
+The deal will give Siemens access to Invensys' customers in Britain, Spain, the U.S. and Australia and will result in synergies of more than 100 million euros ($129.10 million) by 2018, Siemens said on Wednesday.

 Siemens, Germany's most valuable company, announced plans earlier this month to save 6 billion euros over two years and raise productivity to close a gap with rivals such as ABB ABBN.VX and General Electric (GE.N).